 A dry herb vaporizer is a device that heats up cannabis and releases vapor, which you inhale to experience the effects of the herb.
 The vapor will have THC and/or CBD in it, depending on the strain you’ve chosen.

-In fact, the same amount of bud will go much further when vaped in a dry herb vaporizer, compared with a joint or other "combustion" methods.
-We'll get into why later, but for now, just know that they're more efficient and help you get the most value out of your stash.
+In fact, the same amount of bud goes much further when vaped in a dry herb vaporizer, compared with smoking a joint or other "combustion" methods.
+We'll discuss this higher efficiency in detail below.

-They're also easier on the lungs compared with smoking weed, there's a lot less smell, and they're more discreet.
+Dry herb vaporizers are also easier on the lungs compared with smoking weed.
+And as an added bonus, there's a lot less smell, so they're more discreet.

 What does dry herb mean?